-With this knob an offset is setable in the range from -5 to +5 volts.
-This offset will be added to CV output voltage.
+With this knob an offset is set able within the range from -5 to +5 volts.
+This offset will be added to CV output voltage only when the module is active.
+Please note: depending on polarity slider setting, negative or positive output voltages may be denied.

-At this output jack you will get total sum of CV input voltage, CV offset and CV knob voltage of actual active stepper stage.
+At this output jack you will get total sum of CV input voltage, CV offset and CV knob voltage of actually active stepper stage.